andrepugni/andrepugni.github.io/about.md

 title: About
 ---

 Hello there, this is Andrea!
-I am from Sarzana, Italy, and I am currently a postdoc at University of Pisa focusing on teaching ML models to learn what they do not know.
+I am from Sarzana, Italy, and I am currently a research fellow at University of Trento focusing on teaching ML models to learn what they do not know.

 I obtained a MSc in Economics and Social Sciences from Bocconi University (Milan, Italy) in 2018 and a PhD in Data Science from Scuola Normale Superiore (Pisa, Italy) in 2024.